jeffstieler/atlas-help/packer/builds/build-environment.html.md

 - `ATLAS_BUILD_CONFIGURATION_VERSION` - the version of the
 [build configuration](/help/glossary) version used during this build.
+- `ATLAS_BUILD_GITHUB_COMMIT_SHA` - the GitHub commit, if this build configuration version was ingressed from GitHub
 - `ATLAS_BUILD_ID` - a unique identifier for the Packer build.
 - `ATLAS_BUILD_NUMBER` - the version number of the build.
 A build is the connection between the application and build configuration.